openstack-archive/tripleo-incubator/README.md

 Triple-o isn't an orchestration tool, a workload deployment tool or a systems management tool.
-Where there is overlap triple-o will either have a super-minimal domain-specific implementation, or extension points to permit the tool of choice to be used.
+Where there is overlap triple-o will either have a super-minimal domain-specific implementation, or extension points to permit the tool of choice (e.g. heat, puppet, chef).

 Why?
 ----

-Flexability.
-None of the existing ways to deploy Openstack permit you to move hardware between being cloud infrastructure to cloud offering and back again.
+Flexability and reliability.

+On the flexability side, none of the existing ways to deploy Openstack permit you to move hardware between being cloud infrastructure to cloud offering and back again.
 Specifically, a given hardware node has to be either managed by e.g. Crowbar, or not managed by Crowbar and enrolled with Openstack - and short of doing shenanigans with your switches, this actually applies at a broadcast domain level.
 Virtualising the role of hardware nodes provides immense freedom to run different workloads via a single Openstack cloud.

 Fitting this into any of the existing deployment toolchains is problematic: